nytimes/public_api_specs/books_api/books_api.md

 `/svc/books/v3/lists/overview.jsonp?callback=nyt_overview_func`

 ### Get Best Sellers List Names
 The names service returns a list of Best Sellers list names.
 It includes in the response the type of list (weekly or monthly) and when it was first published and last published.
-Lists are added and removed over time.
+Lists have been added and removed over time.
+For example the Food and Diet list was added in 2013 and the Children’s Chapter Books list was removed in 2012.
+The response also includes the *list_name_encoded* which you use when calling the details service.

 `/svc/books/v3/lists/names.json`